 How to get a free flu shot at Walgreens:

 - Present a Veterans Identification Card and a photo ID.

 - Walgreens will transmit your vaccination record securely to VA where it will become part of your electronic medical record.

 Vaccinations will be available through March 31, 2019.

 Don’t qualify for the free VA flu shot?
 Try these tips

 If you have family members how do not qualify for the free flu shots, try these tips for free and inexpensive flu shots:

 - Insurance company – Many insurance companies provide free or reduced immunizations.
 Check your policy to see if you are eligible.

 - Local hospitals and clinics – some charge as little as $10-20 per shot.
 Check in your local community for more information.

 - Grocery stores, drug stores, and retailers – Many stores that see a lot of foot traffic offer customers a way to get inexpensive flu shots.
-This is a great way for them to increase their traffic, and the stores’ management know that when people come for a flu shot, they are also likely to spend money shopping.
+This is a great way for them to increase their traffic, and the stores’ management knows that when people come for a flu shot, they are also likely to spend money shopping.